wdawson/dropwizard-auth-example/README.md

 - `UserInfoApplication` contains the `main` method for the application and is the Application for Dropwizard to execute.
 - The configuration object, `UserInfoConfiguration`, contains various config data needed for the application.

-The application runs on port 8080, with the dropwizard admin on port 8081.
+The application runs on port 8443, with the Dropwizard admin on port 8081.

+## Auth
+This application authenticates via TLS Client Authentication.

+The application uses certificates issued by an example CA. In order for the application to start, the JVM must trust the root CA. In order to accomplish this, the application overrides Java's trustStore at runtime with a custom keystore file.
+The password is "notsecret" should you need to edit it.
+WARNING: DO NOT MAKE JAVA TRUST THIS STORE BY DEFAULT!
+The CA that's backing this example is not secure for public communication and is meant for demonstration only.

 # Running the application
+NOTE: You must install the Unlimited JCE to run the tests!

 To test the application, run the following commands.

 - To package the application, run: